AgoraIO/FaceUnity/Agora-Video-With-FaceUnity-Android/README.md

 # Agora Video With Faceunity

-This tutorial enables you to quickly get started in your development efforts to create an Android app with real-time video calls, voice calls, and interactive broadcasting.
-With this sample app you can:
+This doc helps you quickly get started with a real-time video call application with FaceUnity beautification/effects available.
+And you can:

-* Join and leave a channel.
+* Join a video call using Agora video SDK;
-* Choose between the front or rear camera.
+* Change roles, switch between front/back cameras, change UI layout;
-* Real time Sticky/Effect/Filter for video(provided by Faceunity SDK)
+* Real-time Sticky/Effect/Filter/Beauty for video (provided by Faceunity).

 ## Prerequisites

-* Android Studio 3.1 or above.
+* Android Studio 3.1 or above;
-* Android device (e.g. Nexus 5X).
-A real device is recommended because some simulators have missing functionality or lack the performance necessary to run the sample.
+* Real Android device (e.g. Nexus 5X).
+Android Studio simulators may lack functionality;
+* Agora video SDK;
+* FaceUnity SDK (updated to v6.6).

 ## Quick Start
-This section shows you how to prepare, build, and run the sample application.
+This section shows you how to configure and run the project.

-### Create an Account and Obtain an App ID
+### Create an Agora Account and Obtain an App ID
-In order to build and run the sample application you must obtain an App ID:
+You must obtain an Agora app ID.
+When creating an Agora rtc engine, the engine needs the app id to identify your application.

+1. If you don't have an Agora developer account, create a one at [agora.io](https://dashboard.agora.io/signin/).
-1. Create a developer account at [agora.io](https://dashboard.agora.io/signin/).
-Once you finish the signup process, you will be redirected to the Dashboard.
+2. Once you sign in, you will be redirected to the Dashboard;
-2. Navigate in the Dashboard tree on the left to **Projects** > **Project List**.
+3. Navigate **Project Manager** in the left Dashboard tree, you will see the **Create** button.
+For testing purpose, you can create an app id without a certificate or a token;
+4. You will find an app id string, then copy this string to the project setting.

-3. Locate the file **app/src/main/res/values/strings.xml** and replace <#YOUR APP ID#> with the App ID in the dashboard.
+Locate the project file **app/src/main/res/values/strings.xml** and replace <#YOUR APP ID#> with the app id.

 ```xml
 <string name="agora_app_id"><#YOUR APP ID#></string>